au-research/raido/doc/development/technical-debt.md

 ApiKeyPage.

-## app-client error handling needs work

-The error display page (ErrorDialog, not CompactErrorPanel) needs to provide better user instructions and components for users to get out of error states caused by stuff like:
-* token being expired - the authContext picks this up when loading the page, but we're not dealing with the page being open for N hours.
-  * need token refresh logic
-  * or at least a sign-out/refresh button
-* some change in server data causing unexpected issues
-  * user is currently on an SP_ADMIN page, but has been demoted to SP_USER causing data synch issue)

-Might be a good idea to do this in concert with fixing up the api-svc error handling.

 ## should not use the main app-client for presenting the raid landing page

-It's way bigger than necessary.
+It's way bigger (200+ KB) than necessary.
 I think it would be better to have that specific page generated using a completely different technology.
 The page should be mostly static, it doesn't need interactivity.

 I think the page should be pre-generated, or maybe we should serve it through